aman-abdu/MyProjects/Data Engineering/Azure DE project 3/README.md

 - Basic Knowledge on SQL and Python/PySpark
 - Azure Account
-- Good to have basic understanding about Azure Services
+- Good to have basic understanding about Azure Services (ADF, databricks, data lake)

 ## How to Run This Project